farrantch/chasefarrant.com/site/blog/index.md

 # Blog

-My thoughts and ramblings on various topics, some software-related and others not.
-These posts are opinionated, subject to change over time, and should be taken with minuscule granules of sodium.
+My thoughts on various topics, some software-related and others not.
+These posts are opinionated and subject to change over time.

 # Latest